 Noticed signs of damp in your home?
 Not only can damp be unsightly, but it could be causing damage to your home.
 On top of this, damp can lead to mold, which could cause people in your home to get sick.
 It’s therefore important to get rid of any damp issues the moment you notice them occurring.
-Here are just several ways to reduce damp in your home.
+Here are just several ways to reduce dampness in your home.

 Fix any plumbing leaks

 Plumbing leaks are an obvious source of damp.
 If you’ve got a burst pipe or leaking appliance, make sure to call an emergency plumber as soon as possible.
-Some leaks aren’t obvious – signs such as high water bill, unexplained damp patches on walls or low water pressure could be a sign that a plumbing leak is to blame.
+Some leaks aren’t obvious – signs such as high water bill, unexplained damp patches on walls, or low water pressure could be a sign that a plumbing leak is to blame.

 Repair your roof

-A damaged roof can cause rainwater to leak in, which can also lead to damp.
+A damaged roof can cause rainwater to leak in, which can also lead to dampness.
 If you’ve noticed rainwater leaking in, it could be time to invest in roof repair.
 Very old roofs may even benefit from a complete replacement.
 When handling roof repair, always hire a professional roofing company.
 Repairing your roof yourself could be hazardous.